Crowd escapes as Czech sports hall roof collapses mid-match

 Two boys who were taking part in the tournament were treated for slight injuries.

-The arena, 180km (110 miles) east of Prague, was hosting its first event since building work was completed on Jan 2, at a cost of 58 million Czech crowns (1.9 million pounds).
+The arena, 180km (110 miles) east of Prague, was hosting its first event since building work was completed on Jan 2, at a cost of 58 million Czech crowns ($2.28 million).

 The architect who designed the arena denied the 25 cm of snow on the roof could have caused the collapse, local media said.